Beluga whale refuses food after getting lost in the River Seine, France | World

 The all-white beluga normally lives in the arctic and subarctic oceans, although it sometimes ventures into waters further south and can survive for a short time in fresh water.

-She moved away from her habitat, swimming 160 km up the Seine, past the port of Rouen and towards the French capital.
-Marks were starting to appear on her skin, which is considered a possible sign of deteriorating health.
+She moved away from her habitat, swimming 100 miles up the Seine, past the port of Rouen and on to the French capital.
+Marks were starting to appear on her skin, which is thought to be a possible sign of deteriorating health.

+Photo taken on August 6, 2022 shows a beluga whale swimming in the River Seine, in a stretch that is located in Notre-Dame-de-la-Garenne, in northwest France; The animal appeared to be underweight, which aroused concern from authorities (Photo: Jean-François Monier/AFP)

 In May, a sick orca separated from her pod died of natural causes in the Seine after attempts to guide her back to sea failed. (see more in the video below).
 A month later, another whale, believed to be a Minke, was spotted at the site.